vanshchauhan1310/vanshchauhan1310/README.md

 <p align="center">
   <samp>
     <br>
-A passionate frontend developer from My journey in the tech world has led me to explore various domains, from web development to beyond..
+A passionate Mern Stack developer from My journey in the tech world has led me to explore various domains, from web development to beyond..
 I thrive on challenges and enjoy collaborating with fellow developers to bring ideas to life.
     <br>
     <br>
   </samp>